drlyngrc/LalongisipDarlyneGraceCS3102_WSTactivities/README.md

 ## 🗂️ Structure

-- **📁 Activities**: All the fun and challenging activities assigned throughout the course can be found here.
+- **📁 Laboratory Activities**: All the fun and challenging activities assigned throughout the course can be found here.
-- **📂 Exercises**: This folder contains the exercises I’ve completed to sharpen my web development skills.
+- **📂 Exercise Sets**: This folder contains the exercises I’ve completed to sharpen my web development skills.
 - **📑 Final Project Documentation**: This section holds the documentation for my final project, complete with designs, implementation details, and my reflections.

 ## 💻 How to Use This Repository